 ...though: The standard sound system was fine, the base leather-trimmed bucket seats comfortable and supportive, the five-speed manual transmission nicely spaced and easy to shift.
 The larger tires and wheels likely helped handling, which was typically Porsche -- crisp, precise, but with a ride that was entirely tolerable.
 If you need to go faster, there's the Boxster S, which -- for an additional $10,000 or so -- gives you the six-speed manual transmission and bigger tires and wheels standard, and bumps horsepower from 245 to 295.
 I've always liked the Boxster S better, but if I was buying a...

 We're still eager to do a seat-to-seat, back-to-back comparison between the standard-bearing Porsche Boxster and the all-new 2014 Jaguar F-Type.
-While there's really no...
-May 2, 2013 by Bengt Halvorson
+While there's really no... read more May 2, 2013 by Bengt Halvorson

 We've taken a look back at the six best cars we've driven this year, and along the way, you might have found a car that fits your needs just about perfectly.
 From the fun and... read more December 10, 2012 by Nelson Ireson